DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Experiments

 \subsection{Visualization and Analysis}

+\paragraph{Visualization Results} Fig~\ref{fig:vis} shows qualitative visualization results on NAVSIM comparing \modelName with the selection-based approach Hydra-MDP++.
+The images in the first and second columns are the results of Hydra-MDP++ and \modelName.
+The first row illustrates a challenging overtaking scenario near a crossroad, where \modelName correctly overtakes while Hydra-MDP++ mistakenly turns left and risks collision.
+In the second row, \modelName outperforms in a sharp turn with smooth and accurate trajectories.
+These results demonstrate \modelName not only performs well in challenging scenarios by choosing precise trajectories, but also excels in handling sharp turns with high accuracy.
+More visualization results are shown in Appendix D.

 \paragraph{Superior performance on turning scenarios} Tab.~\ref{tab:split} demonstrates the superior performance of \modelName in turning scenarios.
-We divide the test dataset into three subsets based on the turning angle of the ground-truth trajectories: $\mathrm{NAVTEST}_{\mathrm{left}}$ (left turns exceeding 30 degrees), $\mathrm{NAVTEST}_{\mathrm{forward}}$ (near-straight trajectories), and $\mathrm{NAVTEST}_{\mathrm{right}}$ (right turns exceeding 30 degrees).
-The performance improvements are more pronounced in turning scenarios than in near-straight ones, highlighting \modelName’s enhanced ability to handle turning maneuvers.
+We divide the test dataset into three subsets based on the turning angle of the ground-truth trajectories: $\mathrm{NAVTEST}_{\mathrm{l}}$ (left turns exceeding 30 degrees), $\mathrm{NAVTEST}_{\mathrm{f}}$ (near-forward trajectories), and $\mathrm{NAVTEST}_{\mathrm{r}}$ (right turns exceeding 30 degrees).
+Performance improvements of \modelName are more pronounced in turning scenarios than in near-straight ones, highlighting enhanced ability to handle turning maneuvers.

-\paragraph{Trajectory distribution comparison} Fig.~\ref{fig:trajectory_cmp} illustrates the trajectory frequency distribution in both the original dataset and the dataset enhanced with our rotation-based augmentation method.
-Using the ground-truth PDM score, we count the trajectory that either scores above 0.99 or ranks among the top-three-highest scores in each scenario.
-We then normalize the frequency by setting the most frequent trajectory to 1.
-Results show that in the original dataset, trajectories are predominantly concentrated in the forward or near-forward direction, whereas in the augmented dataset, trajectories across all directions appear with similar frequency.
+\paragraph{Trajectory distribution comparison} We illustrate the trajectory frequency distribution in Appendix D. Results show that in the original dataset, trajectories are predominantly concentrated in the forward or near-forward direction, while in the augmented dataset, trajectories across all directions appear with similar frequency.

-\paragraph{Visulization results} The visualization results are shown in appendix~\ref{sec:supp_visualization}.
-This qualitative result shows that \modelName not only performs well in complex challenging scenarios, but also handles sharp turn scenarios perfectly.